SquareBracketAssociates/Booklet-PharoGraphs/Chapters/chapter9/chapter9.md

 Maximality and minimality are not the only interesting optimal matching problems.
 Another goal for optimal matching is stability, based on mutual preferences between two groups such as men and women or students and colleges.

-Our library implements the classical Gale-Shapely algorithm that solves the famous Stable Matching Problem (aka Stable Marriage Problem).
+Our library implements the classical Gale-Shapely algorithm that solves the important Stable Matching Problem (aka Stable Marriage Problem).
-To simplify, the problem considers two groups of equal size n, modelled as complete bipartite graph.
+To simplify, the problem considers two groups of equal size n, modelled as a complete bipartite graph.
 Each group member has defined a strict preference ordering over all the members of the other group.
 A resulting matching would contain n edges, each one relating a different pair.

-A matching is stable when there does not exist any pair which both prefer each other to their current partner under the matching.
+A matching is **stable** when there does not exist any pair which both prefer each other to their current partner under the matching.
 This leads to a sense of harmony and fairness in the outcome.

 Here is the algorithm's pseudocode: